Josephat-Onkoba/Time-Aware-Stope-Stability-Prediction-System/README.md

  Later we will be Building a user interface to display Stope Healthy Status - connected with our model (our main backend).

+ We will be using LSTM model and FeedForward neural network.